johnpatramanis/Hnld_Genetic_Diversity_Analysis/README.md

 ```

-Either of the above commands will create a conda environment which contains all of the necessary prerequisites.
-Once the installation is complete activate the environment:
+Either of the above commands will create a new conda environment in your computer, named "HNaledi", which contains all of the necessary prerequisites for this analysis.
+Now activate this environment with:

 ```bash
 conda activate HNaledi